spideynn/BlazePanel/README.md

 # BlazeGoat-Panel

 To help this project out, start a pull request with your changes and improvements.
 If you haven't signed the Contributor License Agreement (CLA), [sign it now](https://www.clahub.com/agreements/spideynn/BlazeGoat-Panel).

-You must sign it in order to create pull requests that we will accept.
+This project is being rewritten in Java, code is on the 'rewrite' branch.

 **THIS IS NOT READY FOR PRODUCTION USE**